deployKF/website/content/guides/getting-started.md

         ---

+        <h4>Custom Values:</h4>

+        In _Manifests Repo Mode_, values are passed to the `deploykf generate` command as YAML files.
+        When a value is defined in multiple files, the result is calculated by [merging](./values.md#merging-values), with files listed later taking precedence.

-        To make upgrades easier, we recommend using the sample values as a base, and applying custom override files with only the values you want to change.
+        To make upgrades easier, we recommend using the sample values as a base, and applying custom override files with _only the values you want to change_.
-        This will help you swap out the sample values for a newer version in the future.
+        This allows you to swap out the sample values for a newer version in the future.

+        !!! tip

+            Learn about common configuration tasks in the [:star: __Configure deployKF__ :star:](./configs.md) guide.

         For example, you might structure your `custom-overrides.yaml` file like this: